awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 ### `ST_DISTANCE (geometry, geometry)`<a name="st-distance-geometry-geometry"></a>

-Returns the distance in type `double` between the left geometry and the right geometry\.
+Returns the distance in degrees in type `double` between the left geometry and the right geometry\.
 Example:

 ```
 SELECT ST_DISTANCE(ST_POINT(0.0,0.0), ST_POINT(3.0,4.0))